Italy - Factors to watch on September 8

 ECONOMY

-The European Central Bank should be ready to take further measures to guarantee monetary stability if needed, Ignazio Visco, the governor of the Bank of Italy and a member of the ECB Governing Council said in a newspaper interview on Sunday.

-Bank of Italy releases August data on European Central Bank funding to Italian banks.
+Bank of Italy releases July data on bank lending and domestic government bond holdings at Italy-based banks.

-Italy will accelerate the political debate on labour market reform this week, said Padoan in an interview with the Financial Times published on Monday.
-The minister defended Italy's effort to enact structural reforms, adding it would take a "minimum" of three years before visible results from reforms became apparent.

-Italy's Public Spending Commissioner Carlo Cottarelli is ready to leave the job as soon as this week to come back to the International Monetary Fund in Washington, Corriere della Sera reported on Monday.
+Italian authorities will hold a new meeting on Monday at the European Commission over a long-awaited project to help banks offload bad loans, Corriere della Sera reported on Tuesday citing sources in Brussels.
+Italy will present an algorithm to calculate a price at which a state-sponsored vehicle could buy these assets without triggering EU rules on state aid.

 DEBT

-Italian Economy Minister Pier Carlo Padoan said on Sunday the government was committed to privatisations and to extracting value from public assets, but the idea that public debt could be cut significantly through swift asset sales was "fantasy."

-Padoan also said Italy's credit standing must be defended by the government day after day including by meeting European Union budget rules.

-Treasury announces sale of BTP and CCTeu bonds, with relative amounts to be auctioned on Sept.
-11.
+Treasury announces sale of BTP bonds, with relative amounts to be auctioned on August 13.

 COMPANIES